SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-2-code-changes.markdown

-                                                            Lastly, the Condor.&nbsp; Now this does not make use of the extended features above as it has two animations, so we still need to manage adding the animations manually while still updating to now use the spritesheet functionality, this results in going from:
+                                                            Lastly, the Condor.
+Now this does not make use of the extended features above as it has two animations, so we still need to manage adding the animations manually while still updating to now use the spritesheet functionality, this results in going from: